erikeldridge/app-quality-cookbook/tools/newrelic.md

 New Relic provides a solid platform to explore this functionality.

 We can use our experience with New Relic to explore other monitoring tools.

-## Goals

-* Create a New Relic account
-* Integrate New Relic in a simple app

 ## Steps